UnstableDesign/AdaCAD/docs/learn/tutorials/figured_weaving_tc2.md

 ![file](./img/ada_indexed_color.jpg)

 ### What You'll Need
 - An indexed color image.
-If you don't have one handy, you can download one [here](./img/ada_indexed_color.jpg)
+If you don't have one handy, you can download one [here](./img/Ada_Indexed.png)
 - A blank workspace at [adacad.org](https://adacad.org).

 ### Process

 :::tip
-You can make the entire file yourself following the instructions below or simply open our [pre-made figure weaving template](https://adacad.org) and play. f
+You can make the entire file yourself following the instructions below or simply open our [pre-made figure weaving template](https://adacad.org/?ex=weaving_imagery) and play.
 :::